CPS2RL/TSN_Overload/README.md

 We developed two algorithms to synthesize Gate Control Lists (GCLs): (a) Lazy Search and (b) an ILP-based approach.
 In both methods, packets are classified as mandatory or optional.
 Mandatory packets must always meet their deadlines to ensure system correctness, whereas optional packets are transmitted only when sufficient resources are available.
 The Lazy Search algorithm is scalable and but inefficient in resource utilization, leading to lower admission of optional packets.
 In contrast, the ILP-based approach jointly optimizes scheduling and resource allocation, resulting in higher admissibility of optional packets.

 ## Environment Setup
 First, we need to set up our local environment to run the artifact.
 We can set up the environment for windows and Linux.
-Below here, we will describe the environment setup in both operating system:
-### Linux
-The preferred version of OS is Ubuntu 24.04.3 LTS and we recommend setting up a [conda](https://www.anaconda.com/download/success) envirmonet for python.
+We also recommend setting up a [conda](https://www.anaconda.com/download/success) environment for python.
 During installation, select "Add Anaconda to PATH" option.
-Example installation of anaconda:
+Example installation on Linux:
 ```
 bash Anaconda3-2025.12.1-Linux-x86_64.sh
 ```
+For windows run the downloaded ".exe" file to install anaconda into your system.
 After installing anaconda, navigate to the project directory:
 ```
 cd path/to/Artifact_Eval_RTAS
 ```

+Below here, we will describe the environment setup in both operating system:
+### Linux

 Run the setup script which will create the conda environment, install required pakages including fonts to plot exactly as in the paper:
 ```
 bash setup.sh